 Depending on how early your baby is born, they may not be mature enough to coordinate the breathing, sucking and swallowing actions that breastfeeding requires.
 Expressing your milk allows your baby to receive all the benefits of breast milk via tube feeding whilst building up and maintaining your supply.

 Just like breastfeeding, expressing your breast milk can take practice and time to learn.
 Try to be patient with yourself and ask for support if you need it.

 Cuddling or stroking your baby can stimulate milk production as you express, as can expressing while you are close to your baby.
 You may find a warm bath or gentle self-massage helps too.

 It’s also worth experimenting with different pumps: there may be one that’s better for you.
 Hospitals often have them available for mums to borrow, or you may be able to hire different models from a local breastfeeding organisation.
 Your midwife or healthcare professional should be able to provide information about your options.

 Even the earliest premature babies are able to recognise your smell and voice.
 So although you may not be able to hold or breastfeed your premature baby just yet, talking to them and sitting close by will help build a connection.
 If you're allowed to stroke and massage your baby, this contact can be a great source of comfort for both of you.

 Visiting your premature baby can be an emotional experience and it’s natural to go through feelings of helplessness and anxiety.
 Be sure to get plenty of rest and eat well to nourish yourself, which will subsequently nourish your baby through a healthy supply of breast milk.

 Your premature baby’s development

 Usual developmental milestones don’t apply to babies born prematurely.
-A baby born prematurely will naturally face some challenges in their first weeks or months.
-But being born preterm won't necessarily affect their development later on.
+A baby born prematurely will naturally face some challenges in their first weeks or months, however being born preterm won't necessarily affect their development later on.